Read or exchange by author

 About us

-Reading Decoloniality is an inter-institutional research hub with an open-source publication (ISSN 2977-8573), reading group and residencies that produce and disseminate international and interdisciplinary scholarship for liberation.
+Reading Decoloniality is an inter-institutional platform for advanced study, dialogue and collaboration in decolonial research.
+Activities include an open-source publication (ISSN 2977-8573), reading group and residencies that produce and disseminate international and interdisciplinary scholarship answerable to communities, struggles, and ecologies.

 We have an open membership.
 Members collectively develop quarterly programmes of speakers who write for our publication.
 We began as a working group at the Institute of Advanced Studies, University of Warwick (UK) and are expanding throughout the world.